threefoldtech/0-initramfs/README.md

     - nftables (used for firewalling and routing)
     - iproute2 (used for network namespace support)
     - socat (used for some tcp/port forwarding)
+    - unionfs-fuse (used for internal fuse layers)
+    - RocksDB (shared library)
+    - GoRocksDB
  - Clean and remove useless files
  - Compile the kernel (and bundles initramfs in the kernel)